ollls/zio-tls-http/README.md

 # Update history.

 * DEV is 1.2-m1, everything now on ZStream, chunked encoding in/out support.
 ZStream conversion for http client is coming.
+  All the documentation for 1.2 with ZIO streams is outdated now, this will be fixed.

 * 1.1.0-m8 release, with server stop(), header iterrator, log iterrator, pattern match on Channel -> Tls/Tcp Channel subclasses, DDOS patch to block and log bad TLS handshakes.